Intermediate Macdonald Polynomials and Their Vector Versions: Vector-valued invariant polynomials

-\begin{corollary} If $M$ is a matrix weight whose entries are polynomials, say $M= \sum_{\mu\in L_+} M_\mu m_\mu$, then $M$ is reducible if all $M_\mu$ can be brought into the same block shape by a similarity transformation with the same matrix $R$.

-In particular, $M$ can be made diagonal iff all the $M_\mu$ can be made diagonal with the same matrix $R$. \end{corollary} \begin{proof} If $D=RMR^{*T}$ is a block matrix, we can expand $D$ as a polynomial matrix as
+\begin{Corollary} If $M$ is a matrix weight whose entries are polynomials, say $M= \sum_{\mu\in L_+} M_\mu m_\mu$, then $M$ is reducible if all $M_\mu$ can be brought into the same block shape by a similarity transformation with the same matrix~$R$.
+In particular, $M$ can be made diagonal iff all the $M_\mu$ can be made diagonal with the same matrix~$R$. \end{Corollary} \begin{proof} If $D=RMR^{*{\mathsf T}}$ is a block matrix, we can expand $D$ as a polynomial matrix as

-Since the $m_\mu$ are $K$-linearly independent, all $R M_\mu R^{*T}$ have to have the same block structure as $D$. \end{proof}
+Since the $m_\mu$ are $K$-linearly independent, all $R M_\mu R^{*{\mathsf T}}$ have to have the same block structure as~$D$. \end{proof}

-We now consider two example cases, where we are able to transform the basis constructed in \cite{pittieSteinberg} by a unipotent triangular matrix (over $A_0$) to obtain a maximally reduced matrix weight.
+We now consider two examples, where we are able to transform the basis constructed in~\cite{pittieSteinberg} by a unipotent triangular matrix (over $A_0$) to obtain a maximally reduced matrix weight.

-\subsection{Example: $(C_1^\vee, C_1)$ with $J=\emptyset$}
+\subsection{Example: $\boldsymbol{\bigl(C_1^\vee, C_1\bigr)}$ with $\boldsymbol{J=\varnothing}$}

 This example was taken (with slightly different conventions) from \cite{koornwinderBouzeffour} and \cite[Section~6]{koornwinderMazzocco}.
-The $q\to1$ limit can be compared to \cite{mvpBC1}.
-For an affine root system of type $(C_1^\vee, C_1)$, the double-affine Hecke algebra $\tilde{\mathfrak{H}}$ is generated by $T_1,X,Y$ (in the notation of \cite[\S6.4]{macdonald}) and depends on the four parameters $k_1,k_2,k_3,k_4$.
+The~${q\to1}$ limit can be compared to~\cite{mvpBC1}.
+For an affine root system of type $\bigl(C_1^\vee, C_1\bigr)$, the double-affine Hecke algebra $\tilde{\mathfrak{H}}$ is generated by $T_1$, $X$, $Y$ (in the notation of \cite[Section~6.4]{macdonald}) and depends on the four parameters $k_1$, $k_2$, $k_3$, $k_4$.
 As is customary, we use these four parameters to define the more convenient Askey--Wilson parameters

-We pick $J=\emptyset$ and thus represent $A$ as a free $A_0$-module.
-Steinberg's proof provides the basis $\tilde{e}_1=1, \tilde{e}_{s_1} = x^{-1}$ (writing $x:= e(a_1)$).
+We pick $J=\varnothing$ and thus represent $A$ as a free $A_0$-module.
+Steinberg's proof provides the basis $\tilde{e}_1=1$, $\tilde{e}_{s_1} = x^{-1}$ (writing $x:= e(a_1)$).
 We shall first consider this basis and compare our findings to \cite{mvpBC1}.

-\begin{lemma} In the basis $(\tilde{e}_1,\tilde{e}_{s_1})$ we obtain (as in Lemma~\ref{sec:lem-matrix-weight}) the following weight matrix:
+\begin{Lemma} In the basis $(\tilde{e}_1,\tilde{e}_{s_1})$, we obtain $($as in Lemma~{\rm \ref{sec:lem-matrix-weight})} the following weight matrix:

 We can now do a similarity transform with the constant matrix

 to find